patrinoua/work-in-tech/README.md

 You can build a custom one, try wix (http://wix.com/), or get in touch with me.

 #### All set, ready, go!
 Time for feedback!
-Don't forget to link everything so people can find it:
+Don't forget to add links to everything so people can easily have access to it! :)

 Have a link to your Portfolio on linkedIn, a link to your Github on your Portfolio (also a link to linkedIn and maybe CV), etc.
 Make sure the content you want to show is always a link away.